Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 Non-Matriculated Student Policy: Non-matriculated students are able to take technique classes and some core coursework with the permission of the instructor and the department chair.
 If accepted into the program, those courses (up to a maximum of 9 credits) may be applied toward the degree program.

-Financing Opportunities: Teaching Assistantships (TAs), Research Assistantships (RAs), and Academic Internships (AIs) are available.
+Financing Opportunities: Types of awards include Teaching Assistantships (TAs), Research Assistantships (RAs), and Academic Internships (AIs).
 Teaching responsibilities usually include teaching university general education courses.
 On occasion, TAs are assigned to teach BFA Dance repertory, technique or theory courses for which they are qualified.
-This award includes a monthly stipend, book allowance and tuition remission.
-Assistantships are generally awarded for a maximum of two years.
+This award includes a monthly stipend and tuition remission.
 The TA/RA/AI application is part of the supplemental dance application for admission.
 Continuing students who have not held an assistantship also submit a written application in the term prior to commencement of the award.

-All MFA applicants are considered for departmental nomination for a University fellowship.
-This university-wide scheme is highly competitive, and recipients are selected by the Graduate School.
+All MFA/PhD applicants are considered for departmental nomination for a University fellowship.
+Recipients are selected by the Graduate School.

 Admission Requirements and Deadlines